 Putting this extra insulation in your coop will help keep your girls sheltered and wick away dampness caused from the extra moisture caused by drafts and cold.
 If it gets damaged, then just take it off and throw it away.

-Nowadays, people order so much online, they have extra cardboard boxes just lying around.
-This is a very cheap way to keep your chickens warm in the winter.
 Remember that they do grow under feathers in the cold.
 They may not need heat lamps or extra lighting, but they do need shelter.
-Protect your chickens with this cheap insulation.

 Do Make Sure They Have Shelter

 In the dark winter months, your chickens will need some sort of shelter.
-The two main killers of chicken in the winter are lack of water and frostbite caused from no shelter.
-The best way to prevent this is the provide some sort of shelter for them.
+The two main killers of chicken in the winter are lack of water and frostbite.

 If you are planning to adapt or build your own coop, consider the roof.
 In many places in the winter, the roofs are specifically designed to withstand the buildup of snow.
 You will need to consider this when you build the roof of your chicken house.

 If too much weight is piled on, your roof may cave in and cause disarray and even death for your chickens.
 Make sure they do have some place to go in that provides them with shelter during the cold and wet winter months.

 Your chickens will need to go outside at some point during the cold winter.
 By scattering hay on the ground they will have bedding material that will help them stay warm.

 You always want the driest and freshest hay up top.
 Plan on scattering hay around your coop at least once per month in order to provide them with a place to walk around and get sunlight and exercise.